abhimonga/weather_messenger/README.md

 # weather_messenger
-An automated messenger bot for getting weather details directly on messenger \n Type your desired city name or just send location and receive weather details.
+An automated messenger bot for getting weather details directly on messenger<br>
+Type your desired city name or just send location and receive weather details.